FOR PROSPECTIVE GRADUATE STUDENTS

 It is impossible to give a definitive answer without seeing your entire application, but in general, applicants are most competitive when they have a strong research match with me.
 This will make your life easier as a student because you will be able to use data from the existing studies we are doing in lab.
 Also I am best able to advise you about topics that I know well.

-- Is it required that I am willing to go bungee jumping to be in your lab? (see tab under Graduate Students)
+- Is it required that I am willing to go skydiving or bungee jumping to be in your lab? (see tab under Graduate Students)

-I swear, this isn’t the case!
-I told people they could observe but they all decided to take the plunge.
+I swear, they all wanted to go.
 They did make me jump first though, answering the age old question, “if your advisor jumped off a bridge, would you jump too?” with a resounding “YES”.

 FOR PROSPECTIVE PAID STAFF

-I am full for paid positions for lab coordinators for the 2017-2018 academic year.
-I anticipate having at least one paid position open for a lab coordinator beginning in summer/fall of 2018.
-I will begin looking at applications in February 2018.
+I am full for paid positions for lab coordinators for the 2019-2020 academic year.
+I am not sure yet whether will have openings for fall of 2020 and beyond, but I would begin looking at applications in February 2020.
 Ideally, lab coordinators should have their BA/BS in psychology and significant experience working on research studies and working with children, very strong organizational skills, lots of enthusiasm, and much patience.
-I am happy to talk to interested applicants about the position.

 FOR PROSPECTIVE UNDERGRADUATE HONORS AND DIRECTED STUDIES STUDENTS